ShamirAli55/Sundown-Studio/README.md

 - 🚀 [Locomotive Scroll](https://github.com/locomotivemtl/locomotive-scroll) — for smooth scrolling and scroll-based animations
 - 🎯 [Swiper.js](https://swiperjs.com/) — for interactive sliders and carousels
-- 🧱 HTML5, CSS3, and Vanilla JavaScript — for structure, styling, and interactivity
+- 🧱 HTML5, CSS3, and Core JavaScript — for structure, styling, and interactivity

 ---